Alice C. Linsley

 said to have had 300 concubines.
 King Saul had at least one concubine.
 Her name

 Concubines did not have the same social status as wives.
 However, many concubines of high social status found additional recognition by serving royal wives.
-This appears to be the case with Hagar and Masek, Abraham’s concubines.
-Hagar served Sarah, and Masek probably served Keturah, Abraham's second wife.
-Hagar was the mother of Ishmael and Masek was the mother of Eliezer.
+This appears to be the case with Hagar and Mesek, Abraham’s concubines.
+Hagar served Sarah, and Mesek probably served Keturah, Abraham's second wife.
+Hagar was the mother of Ishmael and Mesek was the mother of Eliezer.
 Had Sarah remained without a son, the rightful heir to Abraham’s throne would have been Eliezer (Gen. 15).
-The Septuagint (Greek Old Testament) clearly states that he was a son of Abraham by Masek, but this is not found in the Masoretic text.
+The Septuagint clearly states that he was a son of Abraham by Mesek, but this is not found in the Masoretic text.

 Concubines who were handmaids of royal wives resided in the settlements of the women they served.
 When Sarah became jealous of Hagar, whose son Ishmael was favored by Abraham, she demanded that Hagar be sent away (Gen. 21:10-12).